Does boost creep happen on 15+ WRX's?

 A) Boost creep occurs when the wastegate is physically unable to bypass enough exhaust around the turbine on the turbo.

 A) Yes, boost creep is one of the worst problems you can have with a turbo engine.
 Boost creep means that there is NO way for the boost pressure to be controlled.
 Boost pressures in excess of 20psi!!! have been recorded on STIs with TBE before the ECU cuts fuel.

 A) Installing a turbo back exhaust whether aftermarket catted or not will in almost all cases cause boost creep to a certain extent although Catless exhaust with an aftermarket intake is the worse case.

 Q) Are there any other options to prevent boost creep besides porting the wastegate?

-A) Yes, Installation of an exhaust that either keeps the stock OEM muffler or one of the stock cats should not cause boost creep as severely as a fully open exhaust.
+A) Yes, Installation of an exhaust that either keeps one of the stock cats should not cause boost creep as severely as a fully open exhaust.

 Q) How do I know if I have boost creep?